 CHL456-W: Jewish Children's and Adolescent Literature (3 hrs)

 Study Abroad Opportunities

-While there, students will have the opportunity to
+While there, students had the opportunity to

 - enjoy a guided tour of Harry Potter film sites

 - visit Christ Church College to see the model for Hogwarts